ECP-WarpX/WarpX/mewarpx/README.rst

 ------------
 Prerequisites include: numpy, scipy, WarpX.

+See :ref:`development-page` for information on how to do an efficient compile and install of everything.
+That is the configuration we expect to consistently use.

+If you only want to install the python package component:

-At this stage I recommend running ``make devel`` or ``make devel-all``.
+  * As a user, you can run ``make devel`` or ``make devel-all``.
 These use the ``pip`` package manager, but they also set it so that a symlink to the current directory is inserted into your python user environment; changes made to the source will automatically be used in new ``import mewarpx`` calls.
+  * In a virtual environment, run ``make devel-system`` or ``make devel-all-system`` for the same effect.

-``make devel-all`` will also install all optional dependencies.
-This, notably, will let you run ``make test``, or equivalently ``pytest``, to check that the whole distribution is running properly.
+``make devel-all`` and ``make devel-all-system`` will also install all optional dependencies.
+This, notably, will let you run ``make test``, or equivalently ``pytest``, to check that the whole distribution is running properly (which requires WarpX compilation, however, again see :ref:`development-page` for details).

 For building all docs in latex format, ``latexmk``, and a number of latex packages, must be installed as well.
 Installing a **full** ``texlive`` distribution will satisfy package requirements.

 Compatibility
 -------------